midlantica/LovelyBunchOfCoconuts/content/claims/tax-the-rich.md

 ---
-title: "Tax the rich"
+title: 'Tax the rich'
-claim: "Tax the rich"
+claim: 'Tax the rich'
-translation: "Increased poverty."
+translation: 'Increased poverty.'
 ---

 ## "Tax the rich"